Video: Meet Chelsea Kirker, Nursing PhD

 Leadership

-Lead change to advance healthcare for individuals and communities.
+Lead change to advance healthcare for individuals and communities while promoting and advocating for human rights, equity, and self-care.

 Uses expert clinical reasoning to assess, intervene, and evaluate the outcomes of interventions with patients, families, communities, and systems of care.